-- Dress appropriately: Formal or casual, depending on the event.
-Be yourself.
-Wear what you feel comfortable inbright or neutral colors. - Be relaxed and positive. - Make sure you find out the other person's name.
-Use it! - Make eye contact-make the other person the focus of your attention. - Listen actively-nod your head, smile, and make encouraging sounds. - Exchange contact details and follow up on your meeting. - 1 Work in groups.
-Read the handout from a course on communication skills.
-Discuss the questions. - 1 Is the advice for formal or informal meetings, or both? - 2 Which advice is appropriate or inappropriate in your country? - 3 When do you usually use first or last names in your culture or country? - 4 Which parts of the advice might be easier or more difficult for some people to follow? - 1.7 Read the expressions for opening and closing conversations.
-Then listen to students role-playing first meetings.
-Check $(\checkmark)$ the expressions they use.
-Which role-play sounds the most natural?
+- Dress appropriately, but be yourself.
+Smart or casual, depending on the event.
+Wear what you feel comfortable in - bright or neutral colours. - Be relaxed and positive. - Make sure you find out the other person's name.
+Use it! - Make eye contact make the other person the focus of your attention. - Listen actively nod your head, smile and make encouraging sounds. - Exchange contact details and follow up on your meeting. - Read the information from a course on communications skills.
+Then work in groups and discuss these questions. - 1 Is the advice for formal or informal meetings, or both? - 2 Which advice is appropriate or inappropriate in your country? - 3 Do you use first names or surnames in your country?
+In which situations? - Which parts of the advice might be easier or more difficult for some people to follow? - 2 1.7 Listen to students on the course, roleplaying first meetings.
+Look at the expressions for opening and closing conversations.
+Tick the expressions the speakers use.